Young Pharoz: The X Factor

-Young Pharoz auditioned for the X Factor Arabia in Beirut in front of renowned judges Hussain Al Jasmi, Wael Kfoury, Elissa and Carole Samaha who later became their mentor in the following rounds.
+Young Pharoz auditioned for the Arabic X Factor in Beirut in front of judges Hussain Al Jasmi, Wael Kfoury, Elissa and Carole Samaha who later became their mentor in the following rounds.
 In their audition, Young Pharoz remixed the song Invincible by American rapper Machine Gun Kelly who later recognized their version of the song on his Twitter account and Facebook page and praised the band's musical ability.
 Young Pharoz received 4 Yes's from the judging panel as well as many positive comments about their lyrical ability, Shahd's voice and the technique of their performance.
 The audition video's YouTube views rocketed to 100,000 views in a matter of hours and later gained more exposure from the international media.
 After the audition phase ended, the successful contestants were distributed into four categories: Solo Male Artists, Solo Female Artists, Artists Above 25 and Bands.
 Each judge was assigned a category to mentor making Carole Samaha in charge of bands, six out of the ten bands made it through to the next round: The Judges' Houses.
-In this round, Young Pharoz performed their own version of the hit Run This Town by American Rappers Jay-Z, Kanye West and Barbadian singer Rihanna in front of Carole Samaha and Egyptian superstar Ahmed Mekky.
+In this round, Young Pharoz performed their own version of the hit "Run This Town" by American rappers Jay-Z and Kanye West and Barbadian singer Rihanna in front of Carole Samaha and Egyptian superstar Ahmed Mekky.
 Of all the contestants that passed the auditions round, only 13 made it to the live shows, where crowd voting determines the elimination process.
 Young Pharoz continued to present their original versions of hit international songs throughout the live shows, making it to the semi-final phase, where they lost against Ibrahim Abdel Atheem who later became runner-up.

-Record Deal
+Record deal

-Sony Music Middle East approached the Young Pharoz with a record deal after they were knocked out of X Factor in the semi-final round, they signed a deal with Sony to record one studio album, release a single and a music video.
-The first single "Yalla Ben Ne3eesh" was released on June 16, 2014, in both Arabic and English ("Flying The Flag") supporting the FIFA World Cup 2014 and is written and produced by Swedish top songwriter Gustav Efraimsson (Snoop Dogg / New Kids On The Block / Backstreet Boys).
+Sony Music Middle East approached the Young Pharoz with a record deal after they were knocked out of The X Factor in the semi-final round, they signed a deal with Sony to record one studio album, release a single and a music video.
+The first single "Yalla Ben Ne3eesh" was released on June 16, 2014, in both Arabic and English ("Flying the Flag") supporting the FIFA World Cup 2014 and is written and produced by Swedish top songwriter Gustav Efraimsson (Snoop Dogg / New Kids On The Block / Backstreet Boys).

-Live Performances
+Live performances

-Young Pharoz have appeared in many live performances after X Factor, their first performance was in Elsawy Culture Wheel featuring MTM, Mashro3 Hiphop & Bronx 2 Cairo.
-In summer 2014 they performed at Porto Marina in the North Coast, Egypt alongside their fellow X Factor finalist Adham Nabulsi.
+Young Pharoz have appeared in many live performances after The X Factor, their first performance was in Elsawy Culture Wheel featuring MTM, Mashro3 Hiphop & Bronx 2 Cairo.
+In summer 2014, they performed at Porto Marina in the North Coast, Egypt alongside fellow X Factor finalist Adham Nabulsi.